eflumerf/styleguide/dune-daq-cppguide.md

 especially if the changes are relatively non-invasive (e.g., running it through clang-format, as opposed to breaking up a long but well-tested function).
-If anything about the style in existing code may be confusing to future developers, it may be worth commenting on how the style deviates from the standard.
+If anything about the style in existing code may be confusing to future developers, it may be worth adding comments on how the style deviates from the standard.

 ## Parting Words